Jason-wu2/CR-Aug/README.md

 3. more results

-   in the 'results' directory, you can see the newest results on SLP-10 dataset
+   In the 'results' directory, you can see the newest results on SLP-10 dataset and the results(three datasets and two backbones) on our literature.